NIDS-LAB/ISDC/Simulation/README.md

    - Copy the ASN topology, our smallest topology, to the same directory.

 2. **Compile Code:**
-   - In the Software directory, type `make` to compile the code.
+   - In the Simulation directory, type `make` to compile the code.
 This will bring you to the Mininet environment.
 You can time `nodes` or links `links` to get information of the topology.

 3. **Launch the Controller:**
    - To launch the control plane of the switch and attach it to the switches’ data plane, type: